Healthy eating on a budget

 Eating healthily does not mean you need to buy more expensive foods.
 It is cheaper and healthier to cook from scratch than buy ready meals and there are plenty nutritious and delicious foods available that don’t cost the earth.

-Here are just a few of my tips for you
+Here are just a few of our tips for you

-Buy frozen fruit and veg– all the nutrients and flavour are not lost in the frozen process and cooking frozen veg is quick and easy.
-I find frozen veg steams well and ensures I always have vegetables to hand.
-Using frozen veg and fruit avoids waste particularly in the hotter weather when “going off” can become an issue.
-Generally, I keep frozen broccoli florets and green beans.
-I also like the bags of frozen mango, berries and pineapple for homemade smoothies.
-(1kg of Frozen Broccoli is 85p and 500g of frozen fruit is approx. £1.50 at Aldi)
+1. Buy frozen fruit and veg– all the nutrients and flavour are not lost in the frozen process and cooking frozen veg is quick and easy.
+Frozen veg like broccoli and green beans steams well and using frozen veg and fruit avoids waste particularly in the hotter weather when “going off” can become an issue.
+Keep bags of frozen mango, berries and pineapple and you will always have ingredients for homemade smoothies.

-Buy eggs – they are cheap and good for you.
+2. Buy eggs – they are cheap and good for you.
 Rich in protein and filling.
 Omelettes with vegetables thrown in, poached, scrambled, hard or soft boiled they are the most versatile staple and you can have them for breakfast, lunch or dinner.
-They are always on my shopping list.
-Here is a link to one of my favourite recipes https://www.healthy-4life.com/post/recipe-alert-egg-muffins

-Try wholemeal rice and pasta – it has more protein and fibre than white varieties and it keeps you feeling fuller for longer.
-(42p for 500g of wholemeal Fusilli at Aldi)
+3. Try wholemeal rice and pasta – it has more protein and fibre than white varieties and it keeps you feeling fuller for longer.
+It costs the same as white pasta.

-Choose your supermarket carefully as the prices can vary considerably.
-I mostly shop at Aldi and top up at Asda or Tesco for one or two brands that I can’t get there.
-The quality and variety of its fresh produce is good.
-The bakery is limited but Lidl and Asda both score better and I am not buying much bread, or cakes for that matter.
+8. Choose your supermarket carefully as the prices can vary considerably.
+I mostly shop at Aldi and top up at Asda or Tesco for one or two brands that I prefer and can’t get there.
+The quality and variety of its fresh produce is good and the prices are unbeatable.